Skip to content

 • Ready → Claimed: may be fully autonomous.
 Any live agent session can call claim_issue without a human in the loop, subject to the WIP limit below.

-Before an agent-held issue can move into In Review, it must submit a completion report with:
+Before an agent-held issue can move into In Review or Done, it must submit a completion report with:

 • summary — what changed, in plain language.